Aimcomlt/myblog.github.io/_posts/2020-02-04-mapping-framebuffer.md

 2. Regular RAM can be used for other purposes.
 3. GPU RAM is accessed as regular memory (convenience).

-After all these steps, GPU memory can be accessed via regular readb/writeb/etc instructions.
-The usual reason to use wrapper instead of using raw pointers is that on different platforms raw access might not work at all, and having a common place to change access details if needed is always a good thing.
+After all these steps, GPU memory can be accessed via as a regular memory, in this case as a framebuffer containing picture data.